 If you are opting presumptive scheme as a businessman under sec 44AD or as a professional u/s 44ADA, then you require only the following information :

-It is also very important to reconcile your 26AS statement to check whether the TDS deducted in your business name is being reflected completely and correctly.
+It is also important to reconcile your 26AS statement to check whether the TDS deducted in your business name is being reflected completely and correctly.

-In case you are running a business and the total turnover or sales exceeds Rs.
-2 crores during the financial year, you need to get your accounts audited under section 44AB.
-This limit is 5 crore in some specific cases applicable from the F.Y.
+In case you are running a business(not opting for presumptive taxation) and the total turnover or sales exceeds Rs.
+1 crores during the financial year, you need to get your accounts audited under section 44AB.
+This limit is 10 crores applicable from the F.Y.
 2021-22.
-Additionally, a professional like Chartered accountants, Doctors, Lawyers etc., with a total receipt exceeding Rs 50 lakhs are required to get accounts audited.
-In case of requirement of audit, all the books of accounts need to be maintained properly.
+Additionally, a professional like Chartered accountants, Doctors, Lawyers, etc., with a total receipt exceeding Rs 50 lakhs are required to get accounts audited.
+In case of audit requirement, all the books of accounts need to be maintained properly.

 As per the latest provision from the financial year 2021-22, income tax returns can either be filed by quoting PAN or Aadhar numbers interchangeably.

-The disability or severe disability certificate needs to be provided by the person only when the Income Tax Department asks you to submit the same, at the time of filing the returns you may not need it.
+The disability or severe disability certificate needs to be provided by the person only when the Income Tax Department asks you to submit the same; at the time of filing the returns, you may not need it.

 There is no need to produce documents at the time of filing returns.
-The document needs to be submitted only in case if the return has been selected for scrutiny, the documents then can be uploaded on the Income Tax Portal under the e-proceedings tab.
+The document needs to be submitted only in case if the return has been selected for scrutiny; the documents then can be uploaded on the Income Tax Portal under the e-proceedings tab.